The Amazon is the largest forested area in the world, with an immense diversity in terms of flora and fauna – and a huge flood.

 Technically I haven’t been to this World Heritage Site.
 There is an official map which indicates the borders of the four areas making up this conservation complex.
 The places I went are to the south, east and west of all four areas.
 Nonetheless, I count it as a visit because there are so many similarities.

 I visited the Amazon way back in 1987 as part of a South American journey.
 Here is an excerpt of what I wrote in a letter to my family:

 “On our way from Cuiabá we saw much of interest.
 This is the Wild West, number two.
 The government in this country is doing a lot to develop these remote areas of Brazil.
 The road is now asphalt paved and of a good standard.
 On both sides of the road the jungle stretches for miles on miles.

 In between the road and the jungle are the small farms and small towns erected on recently cleared and burnt soil.
 A number of times we saw fires lit by settlers thereby pushing the jungle back, building the wooden shacks or straw cabins, cultivating their little patch of land.

 The towns are to highly unfinished and so are the roads, even in the state capital of Porto Velho.
 Poor stuff, and rather poor people.
 In this town there a number of stores (two thirds of all stores) that trades gold.
 The gold rush in the area has also influenced the general price level, amongst others in our hotel.”

 This text shows the need to do “something” to simultaneously preserve and develop the vast Amazon region.
-“Civilisation” was at that time pressing the jungle back and the developments over the last twenty years have shown an accelerating process in that respect.
+“Civilisation” was at that time pressing the jungle back and the developments over the next decades have shown an accelerating process in that respect.
 From these two towns in the southern part of the Amazon region we moved north to Manaus, and on a tour into the jungle.
-That story will be told later on.

 About this series of blog entries.